 According to GAF’s website, the new shingle line contains 7 percent recycled asphalt shingles (RAS) without sacrificing any performance when compared to their other product lines and the team at GAF told me they’ll be able to reach 15 percent with more collection.
 "Our focus [now] is on continuing to scale RAS operations across the entire GAF shingle manufacturing network," said Joe Dennes, vice president of R&D at GAF, adding that the company is continuing research in this area.
 "In addition to expansion, we are continuing our development work to increase the volume of RAS content that is incorporated into our products beyond the 15 percent that has been proven to date."

-13 million tons of asphalt shingles are removed to make way for new shingles each year.
+The monetary investment is huge, but remains a drop in the bucket for this industry.
+It is estimated that 13 million tons of asphalt shingles are removed to make way for new shingles each year.
 Only 10 percent of that waste gets recycled for use in paving and other projects.
 To put that number in context, GAF has diverted just 405,000 pounds from landfill during the pilot phase going back to 2020.
 This number is expected to increase rapidly once the process is commercialized, but the gap to fill is enormous and will clearly require deep collaboration throughout the supply chain.
 When asked about the opportunity this work presents for GAF, CEO Jim Schnepper said, "This is meaningful to us on so many levels — helping us to achieve both our sustainability and growth goals.
 Most importantly, the ability to reclaim 90 percent of shingle waste is the clearest path available toward keeping asphalt shingles out of landfills.
 This is good for the industry and good for the planet."

-the collaboration really comes in the collection step.
+While GAF has developed the process to recycle and reuse asphalt shingle material, the collaboration really comes in the collection step.
 When I spoke with Dennes and Jeff Terry, vice president of sustainability and corporate social responsibility, they made it clear that partnerships with large waste haulers, roofing contractors and reverse logistics providers will be key to the success of this program.
 In other words, if they don’t scale in a way that is profitable for everyone in the supply chain, this program won’t get off the ground.

 We can only hope that a company such as GAF can start to rewrite some of the past wrongs of shingle recycling such as the Blue Star Recycling debacle in Dallas.